lyuts/vim-rtags/README.md

 1. Vim built with +python.

 # Notes
-1. This plugin is wip.
+* This plugin is wip.
+* Code completion with rtags is not done yet.

 # Development